LearnersGuild/curriculum-app/modules/Static-HTTP-Server/README.md

 ## Skills

-- Can host a directory of static files as a local web server
+- Can serve a local directory of static files using the Node `http-server` module
 - Can link to HTTP assets from HTML using `<link>`
 - Can link to HTTP assets from HTML using `<script>`
 - Can link to HTTP assets from HTML using `<img>`
 - Can link to HTTP assets from CSS using `@import`
-- Can explain the difference between express's sendFile and serving static files
+- Can describe the difference between Node Express's sendFile and serving static files

 ## Suggested Search Terms
 ```